open-life-science/open-life-science.github.io/_posts/2022-08-09-ols5-speedblog-fair-datacheck.md

 ### Acknowledgements

-I would like to thank my two mentors Arielle Bennet and Julien Colomb for dedicating their time to this project and for their valuable guidance.
+I would like to thank my two mentors Arielle Bennett and Julien Colomb for dedicating their time to this project and for their valuable guidance.
 I also would like to thank experts Patricia Herterich, Sara Elgebali and Jez Cope for their advice and for taking the time to talk to me.

 Finally, I am grateful to the entire OLS team for setting up this fantastic program and a special thank you to Emmy Tsang for convincing me to join OLS-5.